YoloWingPixie/lsobot/README.md

 * Administrative rights to register the Event Log Source, however normal operation does not require admin rights.
 * Manage Webhooks rights on the Discord server to create the webhook

+### A note on admin rights

+Specifically, the Register script needs administrator writes to run this line:

+          New-EventLog -LogName 'Application' -Source 'LSO Bot'

+All this does is allow LsoBot to write to the Windows Application log by creating a Source for it to write to.

 ## Creating a Discord Webhook

 1. Select the settings gear for the channel you want LSO grades to go to.